KarishmaChauhan1996/India-Power-Sector-Generation-Emissions-Analysis-and-Forecasting/README.md

 # India-Power-Sector-Generation-Emissions-Analysis-and-Forecasting

 ## Project Overview
-This project focuses on analyzing and forecasting electricity generation and emissions in India's power sector using Python and Power BI.
-The goal is to derive insights at both the national and state levels and predict future trends for CO₂ emissions using robust time series forecasting models.
+This project presents a comprehensive data analysis and time series forecasting of electricity generation and power sector emissions in India at both national and state levels.
+The analysis spans historical monthly data and aims to uncover trends, quantify emission contributions by energy sources, and forecast future emissions using statistical models.

+In addition to the analytical modeling in Python, the project features a dynamic Power BI dashboard to visualize key metrics and enable interactive exploration by stakeholders and policymakers.

 ## Objectives